EarlyTalent/java_backend_sample/README.md

 # Levvel Technical Interview

 ## Project Setup
 - Fork the repository and clone it to your local machine.
-For documentation on how to do this visit: https://docs.github.com/en/get-started/quickstart/fork-a-repo
+For documentation on how to do this, please visit: https://docs.github.com/en/get-started/quickstart/fork-a-repo
 - Open the project locally
 - Create a new branch in the newly forked repo using the naming convention **yourFirstName_yourLastName**.
 This is where you work should be saved.
 - Run the project from the WorkSampleApplication class